demarchenac/zemoga-fed-ui-test/README.md

 ## B.E.M.

-I followed the [Block Element Modifier (BEM)](https://en.bem.info/methodology/quick-start/) methodology in order to create the styles of the static site.
+I followed the [Block Element Modifier (BEM)](https://en.bem.info/methodology/quick-start/) methodology in order to create the styles of the static site

 ## 7 - 1 Sass Architecture